GraceLi1314/DiaryWeb/README.md

 # DiaryWeb
-This is a website, developed in Spring Boot, for storing, writing and categorising diary.
+This is a website, developed in Spring Boot, for storing, writing and categorising diaries.

 Users can personalise their home page.